Piracy and Armed Robbery Against Ships in East Africa 2016

 International Naval Activities

-The cost of maintaining Coalition operational headquarters, theater headquarters aboard flagships, and personnel transportation—separate from national operational expenditures—amounted to roughly $18 million.
+The cost of maintaining coalition operational headquarters, theater headquarters aboard flagships, and personnel transportation—separate from national operational expenditures—amounted to $17,116,825.

-As AVPDs are only available to WFP or AMISOM vessels and a few specific flag states, many shipping companies have turned to privately contracted armed security personnel (PCASP) from private maritime security companies (PMSCs) to help deter pirates.
-(BMP4) leaves the decision of whether to hire guards up to individual shipowners and operators, with the caveat that guards should be used within a layered set of security measures and not as a substitute for BMP4 recommendations.
+Due to the threat of piracy and armed robbery in the Western Indian Ocean, many shipping companies have taken up the use of privately contracted armed security personnel (PCASP) from private maritime security companies (PMSCs) to deter attacks.
+The decision to hire armed guards is up to individual shipowners and operators according to BMP4, but the document suggests that guards be used as part of a layered set of security measures and not as a replacement for BMP4 recommendations.

-Changes in the rate of PCASP employment, team size, and composition tell a story of reduced threat perception and a need to cut costs.
-As 2015 progressed, PMSC teams were utilized less and less frequently, and when they were employed, shipping companies increasingly opted for smaller and less expensive teams.
-In total, OBP estimates that the shipping industry spent around $618 million on guards for cargo and tanker vessels.23
+As was the case in 2015, PMSC teams were utilized less often as the year went on, and shipping companies and operators increasingly turned toward smaller and less expensive teams.
+In total, OBP estimates that the shipping industry spent around $726 million on guards for cargo and tanker vessels.

 Rate of Employment